The laws and regulations that govern property transactions can be complex and the consequences of making a mistake can be severe.

-Your solicitor or conveyancer will act on your behalf to
+They'll act on your behalf to:

 The risks of doing your own conveyancing

-We don’t recommend you do your own conveyancing because it comes with significant risks and means you
+We don’t recommend you do your own conveyancing because it comes with significant risks and means you:

 - take on all the responsibility for the sale complying with the law